marwiss/Kontroll/README.md

 ## TODO

-This code was just made to create a prototype for personal use.
+This intention of this code was just to create a prototype for personal use.
-Improvements are needed to use this code for collaboration or deployment.
+Improvements are needed to collaborate on this code or to deploy this system in production.

 Suggested improvements: